peremunoz/Connways-Game-of-Life/readme.md

 # Connway's Game of Life

-By Pere Muñoz Figuerol

 ## Important note

 The game only supports initial states with matrix dimensions of 80x60.
-You can change this in the `main.cpp` file editing the `WIDTH` and `HEIGHT` constants.
+You can change this in the `main.py` file editing the `WIDTH` and `HEIGHT` constants.
 The game is not optimized for performance, it is just a proof of concept.

 ## Usage